-1.1 Tenet Financial Services Limited together with any group companies (“we” “us” “our“) are committed to protecting and respecting your privacy.
+1.1 Tenet and You Limited together with any group companies (“we” “us” “our“) are committed to protecting and respecting your privacy.
 We are the data controller and will process your personal data in accordance with the Data Protection Act 2018, Regulation (EU) 2016/679 (the “GDPR“) and the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended from time to time as well as any national laws which relate to the processing of personal data (“data protection legislation“).

 1.2 Please read the following carefully to understand our views and practices regarding Your Data and how we will treat it.

 This policy applies to information we collect about:

 2. VISITORS TO OUR WEBSITES

 2.1 We may collect and process personal data about you in the following circumstances: